joehahn/exes-n-ohs/README.md

 To make things more interesting and challenging, execute the _svm_model.ipynb_ notebook to add considerable noise to the pristine mock data shown above:<br />
 ![](figs/training_data.png)<br />
+Look closely to confirm
-Note that the system's X,O,B structure is still preserved despite the noise that causes considerable bleed between adjacent classes.
+that the system's X,O,B structure is still preserved despite the noise that causes considerable bleed between adjacent classes.
 This notebook then trains an SVM classifier to predict X,O,B membership using a similarly noisy sample of training data.
 The notebook